wso2-extensions/esb-connector-kafka/docs/publishmessage.md

    <description/>
 </proxy>
 ````
-Following is a sample proxy service that illustrates how to acknowledge the back-end with Kafka meta data information (topic, partition, offset) in-order to check the success response with publishMessages operation.
+Given below is a sample proxy service that illustrates how you can acknowledge the backend with Kafka metadata (e.g., topic, partition, offset) to check the response with publishMessages operation.

-Here the [faultHandlerSeq](faulthandler.md) custom sequence is used to acknowledge the back-end with error status
+We use the [faultHandlerSeq](faulthandler.md) custom sequence to acknowledge the backend with an error status in case of a failure.
- up on failure cases.

-**proxy with success or failiure status**
+**Proxy with success or failiure status**
 ````xml
 <?xml version="1.0" encoding="UTF-8"?>
 <proxy xmlns="http://ws.apache.org/ns/synapse"